Robert Thompson (Mississippi politician)

-Robert Thompson (b 1830) was a state legislator in Mississippi.
+Robert Thompson (born c.
+1830) was a state legislator in Mississippi.
 He served in the Mississippi House of Representatives in 1874 and 1875 from Lowndes County, Mississippi.
 He was born in South Carolina and worked as a laborer.

 He served on a committee with six others to investigate contested election cases.

 He later moved to Noxubee County, Mississippi where he lived with his wife Eliza and children.